Lena and her Sheepadoodle Birdie are gearing up for base camps and fire season as a First Responder Therapy Dog team.

-- [01:27] Lena shares that she and her Sheepadoodle Birdie have been volunteering together as a Therapy Dog team since May of 2021 and that they primarily focus on first responders.
+- [01:27] Lena and her Sheepadoodle, Birdie, have been volunteering as a therapy dog team since May 2021, focusing on first responders.

-- [04:42] Normally Lena and Birdie volunteer 3-4 times per week but right now they are volunteering once per week as they both recover from some stomach difficulties and are preparing for fire season in Northern California.
+- [04:42] Lena and Birdie typically volunteer 3-4 times per week but are currently volunteering once per week due to health issues and fire season preparations.

-- [07:17] Birdie became a Therapy Dog at one year and four months old and together they have completed over 100 visits.
+- [07:17] Birdie became a therapy dog at one year and four months old, and they’ve completed over 100 visits together.

-- [09:02] Lena briefly shares what it is like for firefighters at base camp during fire season in Northern California.
+- [09:02] Lena shares a glimpse of what firefighters experience at base camp during fire season in Northern California.